The Player of Games: Legacy

+A film version of the book was planned by Pathé in the 1990s, but was abandoned.

+In 2015, SpaceX founder Elon Musk named two autonomous spaceport drone ships—Just Read the Instructions and Of Course I Still Love You—after ships in the book as a tribute to Banks, who had died in 2013.

-DSV Limiting Factor is named after the sapient warship (provided to Jernau Morat Gurgeh for transport) in the book.
-"The naming of these vessels is a large tip of the hat and no small amount of admiration for Iain M Banks’ brilliant science fiction series," according to Victor Vescovo, who commissioned the deep-submergence vehicle.
+Around 2018, deep-submergence vehicle (DSV) Limiting Factor was named after the sapient warship (provided to Gurgeh for transport) in the book.
+According to Victor Vescovo, who commissioned the DSV, "The naming of these vessels is a large tip of the hat and no small amount of admiration for Iain M Banks' brilliant science fiction series."

-In 2015, two SpaceX autonomous spaceport drone ships—Just Read the Instructions and Of Course I Still Love You—were named after ships in the book, as a posthumous tribute to Banks by Elon Musk.

-Canadian singer Grimes released a song titled "Player of Games"; Kotaku speculated that this was a reference to both the book and her relationship with Elon Musk.
+In 2021, Canadian singer Grimes released a song titled "Player of Games".
+Kotaku speculated that this was a reference to both the book and her relationship with Musk.